itsanimepotato/stuy-sky-weather-bot/README.md

 # stuy-sky-weather-bot

-The purpose of this bot is to output weather data for the StuySky Discord server using a weather API and discord.py
+The purpose of this bot is to output interesting data for the StuySky Discord server using a discord.py and a various amount of APIs
+If you want to add code/commands/functionality, create a pull request :)
 ## Commands:

 ```!info``` outputs this command list